sebastjanm/gratitude-bee/docs/ContentCatalog.md

 ## 5. Relationship Wisdom Modal Content

 This modal offers non-confrontational responses for common situations.
+These events carry **no point value**.
+The notification text is the title of the wisdom.

 | Wisdom ID                 | Title                        | Description                                     |
 | :------------------------ | :--------------------------- | :---------------------------------------------- |